0LNetworkCommunity/libra-legacy-v6/miner/README.md

-# OlMiner
+# Miner

-OlMiner is an application.
+Miner is an application.

 ## Getting Started